 Reza Farahan, who appears on cabler

-Bravo's Shahs of Sunset, says he's proud to represent the
+Bravo's Shahs of Sunset, has said he decided to join the

-Persian-American friends featured in the reality series, which
+Persian-American friends featured in Bravo's newest reality series.

 homophobia.
 So, I would hear things.
 Jokes, you know serious